cfpb/consumerfinance.gov/docs/usage.md

 	The watch task only runs for the tasks for files that have changed.
 	Also, you must run `gulp build` at least once before watching.

+!!! note "Server error"
+    If you get this message on the page when running `gulp watch`:
+    "A server error occurred.
+Please contact the administrator."
+    You need to delete files with the `.pyc` extension from the project with the following command:
+    `find . -name \"*.pyc\" -exec rm -rf {} \;`

 #### Available Gulp Tasks
 In addition to `gulp watch`, there are a number of other important gulp tasks, particularly `gulp build` and `gulp test`,